Skip to content

 1) You cannot treat amblyopia after age 6:

 The fact is that amblyopia can be treated in both children and adults.
-There are gold standard studies showing that significant gains may be found in teenagers.
+Gold standard studies are showing that significant gains may be found in teenagers.
 There are numerous case reports of adults being treated by “perceptual learning,” a form of vision therapy.
-As long ago as 1977, a literature review showed that the chances of getting four lines of improvement (20/80 to 20/70 to 20/60 to 20/50 to 20/40 for example) was 50 percent whether treatment was performed before age 7 or after age 16.
-At Cook Vision Therapy we have been treating amblyopia for the past 30 years in both children and adults.
+As long ago as 1977, a literature review showed that the chances of getting four lines of improvement (20/80 to 20/70 to 20/60 to 20/50 to 20/40, for example) were 50 percent whether treatment was performed before age 7 or after age 16.
+At Cook Vision Therapy, we have been treating amblyopia for the past 30 years in both children and adults.

 3) Amblyopia Is a One-eyed Problem: